Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 4 Februari 2026 15.56.35 UTC
+- WIB: Rabu, 4 Februari 2026 16.58.16 UTC
-- WITA: Rabu, 4 Februari 2026 16.56.35 UTC
+- WITA: Rabu, 4 Februari 2026 17.58.16 UTC
-- WIT: Rabu, 4 Februari 2026 17.56.35 UTC
+- WIT: Rabu, 4 Februari 2026 18.58.16 UTC

 Kutipan Inspiratif:
-"It's not the size of the dog in the fight, but the size of the fight in the dog."
+"Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."

-Kategori: motivational
+Kategori: success